 Dom Care Residents

-The YCAAA is responsible for assessment of potential consumers to determine appropriateness for placement and financial eligibility for the State Supplemental Security Income (SSI).
+The York County Area Agency on Aging (YCAAA) is responsible for the assessment of potential consumers to determine appropriateness for placement and financial eligibility for the State Supplemental Security Income (SSI).
 Dom Care residents are carefully matched with compatible homes/providers.
-Residents receive monthly Supplemental Security Income (SSI) to reimburse the home provider for room and board services and retain a portion for personal expenses.
+Residents receive monthly SSI to reimburse the home provider for room and board services and retain a portion for personal expenses.
 A resident not eligible for SSI may reside in Dom Care as a private pay resident.

-A care manager from YCAAA or York/Adams MH-MR Program monitors residents.
+A care manager from YCAAA or York/Adams MH-IDD Program monitors residents.
 Residents are reassessed on an annual basis to determine continued appropriateness for the placement.

 Eligibility for Dom Care Residents